jmvanel/rdf-geo-map/README.md

 https://jmvanel.github.io/rdf-geo-map/geo-map.html

-If you need an HTTP URL, use instead the rawgit server:
+If you need an HTML URL, use instead the rawgit server (but rawgit will be discontinued soon):

 http://rawgit.com/jmvanel/rdf-geo-map/master/docs/geo-map.html

+When rawgit will be discontinued, you will have to host yourself the content of docs/ directory.

 ## Examples